*Updated 17 March*

 Will this offer fuel inflation?

-- It protects the Prime Minister's promise to halve inflation as a one off payment in 22/23 does not create a future inflationary pressure, and the award for next year is broadly in line with pay growth in the wider economy, and so won't drive significant growth in private sector pay.
+• It protects the Prime Minister's promise to halve inflation as a one off payment for the financial year of 2022/23 does not create a future inflationary pressure, and the award for rthis year is broadly in line with pay growth in the wider economy, and so won't drive significant growth in private sector pay.

 2. Junior doctors